 Tim Booth

-Tim Booth is an intensive care paramedic who worked for six years in south-west Sydney, patching up the sickest, strangest, and silliest of patients who called 000 for all manner of trauma and triviality.
+Tim Booth has been a paramedic for more than nine years, working in some of the most challenging environments in New South Wales.
+As an intensive care paramedic, he spent six years in south-west Sydney, patching up the sickest, strangest, and silliest of patients who called 000 for all manner of trauma and triviality.
 Prior to his career in healthcare, Tim was a motoring journalist who worked for Top Gear Australia magazine.